-Some Internet sites state much wider spread Army usage as “regular issue” to units, including at artillery fire bases.
+Some Internet sites imply wider spread Army usage as “regular issue” to units, including at artillery fire bases.
 However I have found no authoritative reference indicating US Army use in Vietnam outside of Special Forces.
 (They were used by LRRP units in Europe however.)

 In those days, regular Line infantry units in Vietnam primarily depended upon the easy-to-operate tactical voice radio systems they had available, especially as the CW skills of many RTO’s atrophied along the way.
 This was especially true considering the limited geographical TAOR that most regular Army units operated within; and that was usually (ideally) within range of their supporting artillery (and VHF radio range).

 In contrast, the LRRP units in Europe routinely used the GRC-109 for their primary communications of Intel back to G2 at their base (Reference 38).
-However, they were training for operations “further east” in western Europe where air supremacy would not be assured; hence, HF.
+However, they were training for operations “further east” in western Europe where air supremacy (and reliable VHF/voice aircraft relay) would not be assured; hence, HF.

 The GRC-109’s were deployed to at least 28 SF camps and in fortified villages throughout South Vietnam as the only means of reliable comms back to HQ and, initially, between themselves for mutual support*.
 This was true especially in the “early days” and later on they were used as backup systems to the AN/FRC-93’s (Collins KWM-2) as those became available in fixed camps.
 The KWM-2’s were far more fragile and arguably far less “soldier proof” than the GRC-109’s however.

-(*It should be noted that the sunspot numbers (an indicator of effective skywave HF communications) was at the very bottom of the cycle in October 1964.
+(*It should be noted that the sunspot numbers (an indicator of effective skywave HF communications) was at the very bottom of the 11 year cycle in October 1964.
 It began to improve for the next few years but was still relatively poor.
-The networks did the job despite poor conditions during those years, a testament to operators skills.)
+The networks did the job despite poor conditions during those early years, a testament to the reliability of HF morse code communications and to the operators skills.)

 Also see Peter McCollum’s excellent GRC-109 article here: http://www.militaryradio.com/spyradio/grc109.html It includes some photo’s of the GRC-109 in operational use with the US Army Special Forces in Europe and Southeast Asia.